cs50nestm/cs50labs/syntax/README.md

 ![Error](http://labs.cs50nestm.net/check50_error.png)

+Because check50 is not able to compile style.c, as per the red smiley, odds are you still have an error in your syntax.
+The other yellow smiley, means that that check is dependent on style.c compiling, and so it wasn’t even run.

 ### Styling with `style50`

 Though C doesn't care about how you style your code (in other words code with correct syntax but inconsistent spacing will compile and execute), CS50 does!
 That's because spacing your code consistently makes it easier to read and as we'll see soon, easier to debug.